-Water is renowned for its anomalous behaviors, the majority of which can be linked to the distributed H-bond network of bulk water.
-Ultra-confinement of the water molecule can remove H-bonding leaving only molecular water.
-Such a condition exists in natural cordierite crystals, where water is trapped in a channel with a diameter of 5.7 Å, running through the center of the unit cell parallel to the c axis.
-We show that DSC reveals the existence of a 1-D glass linked to water in these channels.
-In these channels, water molecules in truncated, sparse 1-D strings can interact via dipole–dipole correlation only.
-Under these conditions a physical 1-D glass is formed from these strings.
-This highly unusual state can be explained by a modified Ising model, proposed by Semenov.
+Water is renowned for its anomalous behaviors, which can be linked to a distributed H-bond network in bulk water.
+Ultraconfinement of the water molecule can remove H-bonding, leaving only molecular water.
+In natural cordierite crystals, water is trapped in an orthorhombic channel with an average diameter of 5.7 Å, running through the center of the unit cell parallel to the c-axis.
+Calorimetric measurements reveal the existence of a one-dimensional (1D) glass linked to this water.
+In these channels, water molecules in truncated, sparse 1D strings interact only via dipole–dipole correlations.
+A physical 1D glass is formed from these strings.
+This unusual state can be explained by a modified Ising model.
 This model predicts a dependence of the glass transition temperature, Tg, on the size of these domains.
 This is confirmed experimentally.